 Each year the Church chooses two main charities to support; one that is international and one that is slightly more local (be it national, regional or local).
 Although these are the main charities that the Church supports during the year, we also support some other charities with one-off events.
-This year the main charities we’re supporting are York Besom and All We Can (formerly MRDF).
+This year (2020) the main charities we’re supporting are Carecent and Toilet Twinning.
 We also support other charities, such as Christian Aid, Junior Mission for All (JMA), and Cry in the Dark’s Christmas Shoebox Appeal.
 Every year we also do carol singing in the neighbourhood, collecting for a different charity.

 Thank you to everybody who made a shoebox or contributed towards one.
 Our shoeboxes go to Cry in the Dark.
 They are a relatively small charity operating in Romania, with the vision to put Christian love and compassion into action by reaching out to children and young people of any race, creed or faith who are marginalised by poverty, sickness or disability.
 We will be repeating them later in the year, so please make sure you keep any old shoeboxes.

-Thank you to everyone who came carol singing, or donated to us, we collected £132.93 in aid of ‘Action for Children’.
+Thank you to everyone who came carol singing, or donated to us, we collected £136.92 in aid of ‘Action Aid’.